oldd/projects/09-collaboration-week/README.md

 * tool maker?

 by friday:
 * choose projects and groups, set up group repo

 by monday:
+* practice the group process individually

+by tuesday:
 * stories (2-3 manageable ones), mock ups, specs, schemas, ... all pushed

-by tuesday:
+by wednesday:
 * throw-away pilot finished, all pushed

-by wednesday:
+by thursday:
 * refactored - stories (2-3 manageable ones), mock ups, specs, schemas, ... all pushed

-by thursday:
+by friday:
 * working proto of finished app ... all pushed

-by friday:
+weekend:
 * fully deployed project: documentation, tested, full repo, ... all pushed